burghr/Hop/README.md

 # Hop 🐇

 A keyboard-driven address bar for macOS Finder.
-Click the bunny in your menu bar, type a path, hit Enter — Finder jumps there.
+Click the bunny in your menu bar, type a path, hit Enter, and Finder jumps there.
 Tab-completes paths, remembers recent destinations, and lets you star any folder as a favorite.

 ![Hop dropdown showing the path field, favorites, and history](docs/screenshot.png)